 The 300 CADR rating purifiers are good for large rooms in your home up to 500 square feet or so.
 Air ionizer’s sound cooler than they really are, but they do help get rid of particulates and odors.

-2. Air Purification Plants
+2. Purify The Air With Plants

 Nothing can match the design of a plant when it comes to air filters.

-Plants Can Remove Toxins
+3 Toxins Plants Can Remove From The Air

 - Formaldehyde: in paint, glue, carpets, treated wood, pressed woods, nail polish remover, plastics, dyes, laundry detergents